UCSB-PSTAT/devcontainer-template/README.md

     R and Python
     🎤 Do you want to install Visual Studio Code extensions for Jupyter notebooks using R and Python?
     Yes
     🎤 Install RStudio Server?
-This is optional will be accessible via Jupyterlab.
-    No
-    🎤 Install RStudio Server?
 This is optional if using VS Code and R extensions for development.
     No
     🎤 Install Quarto?
 Quarto is optional publishing system compatible with R and Python.